marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/incompatibilities-of-gcc.rst

 There are several noteworthy incompatibilities between GNU C and K&R (non-ISO) versions of C.

-.. index:: string constants

-.. index:: read-only strings

-.. index:: shared strings
+.. index:: string constants, read-only strings, shared strings

 * GCC normally makes string constants read-only.
 If several identical-looking string constants are used, GCC stores only one